TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/TFM/chapters/02-Ray-in-high-performance-computing.md

     This pattern lets Ray handle data-prep and model inference, while specialized MPI/GPU kernels run on HPC nodes.

+### Ray to Speedup Encoding: Actor Model with GPU acceleration
+    ###TODO to add reference to "learning ray flexible distributed python for machine learning"

+        We can also choose to map batches of data instead of individual records using .map_batches().
+Some types of computations are much more efficient when they’re vectorized, meaning that they use an algorithm or implementation that is more efficient operating on a set of items instead of one at a time.

+        Vectorized computations are especially useful on GPUs when performing deep learn‐ ing training or inference.
+However, generally performing computations on GPUs also has significant fixed cost due to needing to load model weights or other data into the GPU RAM.
+For this purpose, Ray Datasets supports mapping data using Ray actors.
+        Ray actors are long-lived and can hold state, as opposed to stateless Ray tasks, so we can cache expensive operations costs by running them in the actor’s constructor (such as loading a model onto a GPU).

+        To run the inference on a GPU, we would pass num_gpus=1 to the map_batches call to specify that the actors running the map function each require a GPU.

+    ###TODO to add code snippet of a regular actor submit a kernel/model to GPU.
+Link to code folder
+    ###TODO to add any reference to actor model efficiency/GPU vs spark and other data/ML engines
+    ###TODO to add rationale regarding the power of heterogeneous model for data preparation and HPC (GPU, FPGA)

 By leveraging Ray Core and AIR, there is the strategical benefit of a cloud-agnostic, fully modular ETL stack that bridges AI-driven feature engineering and HPC numerical simulation—boosting developer productivity, resource utilization, and end-to-end pipeline agility.